 - Use separate plates and utensils for cooked and raw foods.

 - Before reusing them, thoroughly clean and sanitise plates, utensils and cutting boards that have come into contact with raw meat, poultry, seafood or eggs.

 - Chopping boards should be replaced if they are excessively scratched or damaged.
 Damaged chopping boards develop grooves that are hard to clean, making bacteria difficult to eliminate.

 While you are cooking, you need to ensure that you wash your hands properly.
 This should include after you handle any raw meats and after cooking.
 Additionally, all counters and surfaces should be thoroughly cleaned and sanitised after raw meats have been anywhere near them.

 Cross-contamination can be easily avoided if the right precautions are taken.
 To eliminate the spread of harmful bacteria in your kitchen, proper cleaning and sanitising practices are required.
-Visit our Resource Centre to learn more about cleaning, sanitising and keeping your kitchen food safe.
+Visit our blog to learn more about cleaning, sanitising and keeping your kitchen food safe.

 Food Safety Training

 The best way to prevent cross-contamination, and the serious consequences it can cause, is to train your employees.
 Everyone who handles food in your business should have at least a basic knowledge of food-borne illness and food allergens, including: